Bigfoot: Tourism and events

-Remer, Minnesota uses local Bigfoot folklore as a means of attracting tourism to the area.
+Remer, Minnesota, uses local Bigfoot folklore as a means of attracting tourism to the area.

 Bigfoot and related folklore has an impact on tourism.
 Willow Creek, California, considers itself the "Bigfoot Capital of the World".
 The Willow Creek Chamber of Commerce has hosted the "Bigfoot Daze" festival annually since the 1960s, drawing on the popularity of the local folklore, notably that of the Patterson-Gimlin film.
 Jefferson, Texas proclaimed itself the "Bigfoot Capital of Texas" in 2018.
 The city has hosted the Texas Bigfoot Conference since 2000.

-In 2021, U.S. Representative Justin Humphrey, in an effort to bolster tourism, proposed an official Bigfoot hunting season in Oklahoma, indicating that the Oklahoma Department of Wildlife Conservation would regulate permits and the state would offer a $3 million bounty if such a creature was captured alive and unharmed.
+In 2021, Oklahoma State Representative Justin Humphrey, in an effort to bolster tourism, proposed an official Bigfoot hunting season in Oklahoma, indicating that the Oklahoma Department of Wildlife Conservation would regulate permits and the state would offer a $3 million bounty if such a creature was captured alive and unharmed.
 In 2024, mayor Grant Nicely of Derry, Pennsylvania declared Bigfoot the "official cryptid" of the borough and stated, "Willful harm or capture of the species will be punishable by law."
 Council Vice-president Nathan Bundy stated, "By proclaiming Bigfoot as our official cryptid and establishing Derry as a sanctuary, we are embracing our local folklore and the rich history that makes our community unique".